Throughout the University, we are collaborating across disciplines and with outside agencies and institutions on projects of world significance.

 - Queen’s welcomes PhD students through the Vietnam International Education Development (VIED).

 - Ongoing Newton funded research collaboration with Universitas Malaya, Malaysia, in PACED initiative (Promoting Awareness of Cancer and Early Detection).

 - Strong links with both business and academic institutes in Malaysia: Petronas, Brickfields, University of Malaya and Universiti Kebangsaan Malaysia.

 Queen's is a member of the prestigious Russell Group as well as having ties with several top universities in the UK and Ireland, including Trinity College, University College Dublin, Royal College of Surgeons in Dublin.

-University of São Paulo, Universidade Federal do Rio de Janeiro, Universidade Federal de Minas Gerais.
+- We have links to some of Brazil's top universities, including: University of São Paulo, Universidade Federal do Rio de Janeiro, Universidade Federal de Minas Gerais.

 The Queen’s University Belfast Global Challenges Debates bring together some of the world’s leading academic thinkers, to discuss innovative ideas about major global phenomena.
 They provide an opportunity for students, staff and the wider public to engage with exciting research, and to reflect together on some of the world’s most pressing challenges in the twenty-first century.